 The Role of the Cosigner

 A cosigner is someone who has either good or excellent credit and is willing to vouch for the individual in need of a loan.
-With his signature, the cosigner is agreeing that if the borrower of the auto loan misses any scheduled payments, or stops paying altogether, that he is prepared to make the loan right.
+With her signature, the cosigner is agreeing that if the borrower of the auto loan misses any scheduled payments, or stops paying altogether, that she is prepared to make the loan right.
 The financial responsibility for the vehicle will then fall on the cosigner's shoulders.

 Signing the Car Title